purplediane/dj-tutorial/README.md

 Started with Django 1.8, so I've stuck with 1.8 for now.

-This now lives at http://purplediane.pythonanywhere.com/polls/ Yippee!
+This sometimes lives at http://purplediane.pythonanywhere.com/polls/.
+If you get an error, then I've moved it out for other play; see what's at http://purplediane.pythonanywhere.com/. 🖥